Everything you need to know about the international dual PhD degree can be found in this FAQ for the academic year 2022-2023.

 - No later than September 20: Inform your Doctoral School of your new defense date.
 This must of course be between September 30rd and December 20th.

 In case of violation of any of these conditions, re-enrollment and payment of tuition fees will be MANDATORY.
+A special permission request must then be made to the Doctoral School.
+For a joint PhD, you also need to add a request for extension of your agreement.

 Where will I get my degree ?

 Following validation of the PhD programme and the defense, two or more PhD degrees will be awarded to the student.
-One at Université de Paris and one or more at the partner institution(s).
+One at Université Paris Cité and one or more at the partner institution(s).
 It will mention the student’s speciality and the total number of credits obtained (180 Ects) as well as the mention “the thesis was carried out under joint supervision” and the name of the partner university.

 Useful information and contacts